Outreach and Open Days

 We want to attract the best and brightest students – regardless of background – to apply to us.
 We want to make sure that when people are thinking of applying to University they have all the information they need.

-Our access and outreach team work with schools, teachers and partner organisations – including The Access Project, the Brilliant Club, Oxford Pathways, Target Oxbridge and UNIQ – to widen participation to the University.
+Our access and outreach team work with schools, teachers and partner organisations – including The Access Project, the Brilliant Club, Target Oxbridge and UNIQ – to widen participation to the University.

 We estimate that over 7000 students, teachers, and supporters engaged with Keble Access & Outreach activity during the 2023-24 academic year, including Oxford’s in-person University Open Days; a busy school visit calendar; and a number of large-scale virtual events.
 If you would like to know more about Keble’s Access & Outreach programme please send an email to outreach@keble.ox.ac.uk.